Choice Models and Permutation Invariance: Demand Estimation in Differentiated Products Markets: Literature Review

 Aside from logit family models (MNL, GEV, mixed logit) that have an extreme value distributed random component, the probit model \cite{hausman1978conditional} assumes a jointly normal distribution for the error term.
 This allows for any pattern of substitution and can handle random taste variation. \cite{blanchet2016markov} proposed a model where substitution between alternatives is a state transition in a Markov chain, which can approximate MNL, probit, and mixed logit models.

-As the decision space grows, assuming that all alternatives are considered becomes unrealistic, leading to research in consideration sets and consumer search \parencite{honka2019empirical}.
-These models typically impose strong parametric assumptions on the decision rule, including whether decisions are simultaneous or sequential, the stopping rule for searches, consideration set size, and the functional form of match value.
+As the decision space grows, assuming that all alternatives are considered becomes unrealistic, leading to research in consideration sets and consumer search \parencite{honka2019empirical,jiang2021consumer}.
+These models typically impose strong parametric assumptions on the decision rule, including whether decisions are simultaneous or sequential, the stopping rule for searches, the size of the consideration set, and the functional form of the match value.

+Further, real-world demand systems often contain unobserved demand shocks correlated with observable product features, such as prices.
+These shocks can lead to endogeneity issues, which can bias the estimated parameters if not properly addressed.
+Thus, various approaches have been proposed to address these issues.
+For instance, \cite{berry1995automobile} proposed a generalized method of moments-based estimator to estimate a random-coefficients logit model of demand using instrumental variables.
+Similarly, \cite{petrin2010control} demonstrated the application of control functions to resolve endogeneity in the random coefficient logit model of demand.

-Two primary concerns related to discrete choice models are the need for correct model specification and distribution of unobserved factors, as well as the computational inefficiency that arises in the application of certain models.
+Two primary concerns related to discrete choice models are the need for correct model specification and the distribution of unobserved factors.
 To address these issues, nonparametric demand estimation models have been developed.